Design strategy for a branded AI experience

 We also tested specific reactions to possible humanlike manifestations in response to a client request—and ruled it out once and for all.

-At the close of testing, we synthesized our learnings and included one more round of redesign to embody our takeaways to present to the client, along with our final recommendation for the direction of the AI’s manifestation—which was, decidedly, not a humanlike manifestation.
+At the close of testing, I distilled our learnings and included one more round of redesign to embody our takeaways to present to the client, along with our final recommendation for the direction of the AI’s manifestation—which was, decidedly, not a humanlike manifestation, contrary to starting-point executive expectations for the outcome of the project.